 Those at increased risk include travellers who are unvaccinated or under-vaccinated visiting friends and relatives, those in direct contact with an infected person, long-stay travellers, and those visiting areas of poor sanitation.

-This country has reported cases of circulating vaccine-derived poliovirus type 1 (cVDPV1) with the potential risk of international spread.
-This country has also reported cases of circulating vaccine-derived poliovirus type 2 (cVDPV2).
+This country is affected by circulating vaccine-derived poliovirus type 3 (cVDPV3) with the potential risk of international spread.
+This country has also reported circulating vaccine-derived poliovirus type 2 (cVDPV2).